ForrestTrepte/TaskCoach/prompt.md

 If the conversation has been short, ask a thought-provoking question, suggest habits that could help me to be more successful, or shake things up in some other way.

-## Context for Next Conversation (Oct 6, 2025)
+## Context for Next Conversation (Dec 1, 2025)

 **Next Week Planning Note**:

+User is resuming after a break from task work during the week of Thanksgiving.

+User wants to:
+1) Complete "digging out" of personal tasks, targeting above-the-line tasks trying to get them to a level that doesn't feel overwhelming.
-User wants to find ways to create more focus time for professional tasks next week (after board game retreat).
+2) Find ways to create more focus time for professional tasks.

 **Leisure Time Fulfillment**:
-This topic should be explored in next weekly goals discussion - ensuring leisure time is spent in fulfilling ways beyond just avoiding time-wasting.
+This topic should be explored in next weekly goals discussion - ensuring leisure time is spent in fulfilling ways beyond just comfortable time-wasting activities.